Tyrn/wei/the-insider-en.typ

      "Here is four.
 Go and scrape this offal away."
 Bemish lowered his eyes.
-He felt  crappy  after  the yesterday's  binge,  he didn't  eat  anything at Shavash's place - he couldn't even look at the goose!
+He felt  crappy  after  the yesterday's  binge,  he didn't  eat  anything at Shavash's place---he couldn't even look at the goose!
 What should he do now?
-Bemish  realized that, when Shavash  mentioned the offiicials hating Kissur, he meant  himself first of all - that's why he told Bemish about his fiancee and  his  shriveled  hand...
+Bemish  realized that, when Shavash  mentioned the offiicials hating Kissur, he meant  himself first of all---that's why he told Bemish about his fiancee and  his  shriveled  hand...
 Should  he  tell Kissur that his brother-in-law hates him?
 But they are friends.
 It would look  like an Earthman dropped by, did some fishing with Kissur and quickly contrived to sow a discord  between